Part 6: Why Sabbaticals Work

 … and while top talent is refreshing, top organizations have the opportunity to benefit, especially in the areas of resilience testing, succession planning, and internal development – areas that are often overlooked, postponed, or abandoned in our busyness.

-2. Healthy Resilience Testing and Effective Succession Planning
+2. Designed Resilience Testing and Succession Planning

 Key-person “protection” and the identification and development of future leaders is essential to propel organizations forward and improve value for all stakeholders.